cdsittampalam/documentation/docs/Getting Started.md

 If in the unlikely event that data is lost, you will need to recover your master seed through your seed recovery phrase.
 The seed recovery phrase, consisting of a unique 24-word combination, is different to a common password, which you may be more likely to forget or lose.

-In addition, you will also set up a 6-digit passcode.
-The passcode is used with the biometric feature of your phone that is either the Face ID or Touch ID.
+In addition, you will also set up a 6-digit PIN.
+The PIN is used with the biometric feature of your phone that is either the Face ID or Touch ID.

 Before you create a master seed, the phone lets you scroll through an interactive guide.
 Tap **Get Started** and the buttons in the subsequent screens.